hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ##### Ledger Id

 The `ledgerId` is the public ledger key able to verify ledger signatures.
-It is used by both the application and the platform.
-This value should not change during address book changes and its value does not change unless the network goes through a another TSS bootstrap process.
+It is used by the platform and other entities outside the consensus node.
+This value should not change during address book changes and its value does not change unless the network goes through another TSS bootstrap process.
 Since its value is not expected to change, storing it in a singleton Merkle Leaf by itself is appropriate.

 TODO: Protobuf of data

 ##### Consensus Rosters

-This proposal extends the roster data format where each `RosterEntry` has a new `elGamalKey` called a `tssEcKey` that is used in the Groth21 algorithm.
+This proposal extends the roster data format where each `RosterEntry` has a new `tssEcKey` called a `tssEcKey` that is used in the Groth21 algorithm.

 TODO: Protobuf of data